UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

-- Whether the conduct unduly interfered with ingress or egress of pedestrians or of any form of traffic.
+- Whether the conduct unduly interfered with ingress or egress of any pedestrian or of any form of traffic.

 - Whether the conduct unduly interfered with others’ access to University Activities.

-- The following factors may be considered in determining appropriate discipline, if it is determined that the conduct was a disruption:
+- The following factors may be considered in determining appropriate discipline, if it is determined that the conduct was a Disruption, but are not exhaustive:

 - Whether the conduct had a serious adverse effect on participants in the University Activity, as evidenced by, for example, whether those affected submitted complaints about the conduct.